26th - 31st MAY 2013

 Humpback Whale - Skjálfandi Bay

-Back to Mývatn, then onto Route 1 towards Egilsstaðir - warning signs when you leave Rejkjahlid as to how far the next petrol station was, so definitely a case of making sure you've got a decent amount of fuel in the tank pre departure.
+Back to Mývatn, then onto Route 1 towards Egilsstaðir - warning signs when you leave Rejkjahlid as to how far the next petrol station was, a reminder to make sure you've got a decent amount of fuel in the tank pre departure.
 Another longish drive ahead, initially through steaming lava fields, then mountains and valleys.
 Still fairly cloudy but with good visibility - so far only small numbers of Pink-footed Geese had been seen, but on this drive large numbers were evident, mostly paired up or else in small groups.
 Also started to see Snow Buntings feeding alongside the road, my first sightings of the trip.

 Long-tailed Duck - River Jökulsá á Föllum